matnreyes/Mastermind/README.md

-# Musical Mastermind
+# Mastermind of the Third Kind
-Our last archeological dig found ancient tunes lost through the ages.
-Sadly, time hasn't been kind to these ancient tunes.
-With from our team of experts, and your musical genius, we can figure out what the missing pieces of the tune are!
+Aliens from the fourth dimension have landed on Earth.
+With your musical genius, and our state of the art deciphering software, help us decipher their language to save our planet from total destruction.

 # CLI Mastermind